 Equity instruments are instruments that meet the definition of equity from the issuer's perspective; that is, instruments that do not contain a contractual obligation to pay and that evidence a residual interest in the issuer's net assets.
-Examples of equity instruments include the Credit Union's investment in shares of Credit Union Central.
+Examples of equity instruments include the Credit Union's investment in shares of Credit Union Central of Manitoba (Central).